willnorris/willnorris.com/content/posts/2013/upcoming-wordpress-3-6-features.md

   - https://plus.google.com/+willnorris/posts/Vg21SJyeqQK
 ---

+Mark Jaquith
+<a href="http://make.wordpress.org/core/2013/01/07/wordpress-3-6-autosave-and-post-locking/" class="u-like-of">talking about WordPress 3.6</a>,
-Mark Jaquith [talking about WordPress 3.6][], which will be focused on the post authoring experience:
+which will be focused on the post authoring experience:

 > I want people to trust WordPress with their posts.
 They should never fear that something they’ve spent time creating
 > or editing should go away due to their mistake or ours or that of a third party.
 Mistakes and errors should be